Trump rolls out red carpet as Saudi crown prince makes first visit to White House in over 7 years

 During a day of White House diplomacy, MBS will hold talks with Trump in the Oval Office, have lunch in the Cabinet Room and attend a formal black-tie dinner in the evening.

-Trump told reporters on Monday, “We’ll be selling” F-35s to Saudi, which has requested to buy 48 of the advanced aircraft.
+Trump told reporters on Monday, “We’ll be selling” F-35s to Saudi Arabia, which has requested to buy 48 of the advanced aircraft.

-This would be the first US sale of the fighter jets to Saudi and mark a significant policy shift.
-The deal could alter the military balance in the Middle East and test Washington’s definition of maintaining what the US has termed Israel’s “qualitative military edge.”
+This would be the first US sale of the fighter jets to Saudi Arabia and mark a significant policy shift.
+The deal could alter the military balance in the Middle East and test Washington’s definition of maintaining what the US has termed Israel’s “qualitative military edge”.

 Until now, Israel has been the only country in the Middle East to have the F-35.

-Beyond military equipment, the Saudi leader is seeking security guarantees, access to artificial intelligence technology and progress on a deal on a civilian nuclear program.
+Beyond military equipment, the Saudi leader is seeking security guarantees, access to artificial intelligence technology and progress on a deal on a civilian nuclear programme.

 “The Saudis will be spending a lot of money tomorrow on the US,” a senior White House official told Reuters on Monday.